Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 When we feel stressed, sad, or anxious, we try to "fix it" by thinking harder.

-Working with the body itself.
+What might help instead is actually working with the body itself.

 How to Release Emotions Stored in the Body